- There are around 900 species of spiders living in Texas, including two venomous species (the black widow and brown recluse).

 Texas brown tarantulas are spread out in most counties in the state.
 Just because “Texas” is in the name doesn’t mean they are exclusive to the state.
 They can also be found in Missouri, Louisiana, Colorado, Kansans, Arkansas, and New Mexico.
 Sometimes, states will change the name of the tarantula to fit their name, like the Oklahoma brown tarantula and the Missouri tarantula.
 The Arizona blond tarantula is lighter in color and is a different species, primarily found in Arizona.

 In August, some people get squeamish because large numbers of male tarantulas come out of their burrows in search of a mate.
 They can sometimes be seen along roadsides and are seen more frequently in parks and hiking trails.
 Every year, all the males that are around 10 years old will get out to mate for the first time in their lives.
 Unfortunately, it may be one of the last things they do.
-Although it is not that common for females to eat their mates, like the black widow, the males die soon after mating, with the average lifespan of male tarantula being 10-12 years.
-The females go on to live long lives of up to 25-30 years.
+Although it is not that common for females to eat their mates, like the black widow, the males die soon after mating.

 Tarantulas don’t start out big, but you wouldn’t expect them to only be about .25 inches (6 mm).
 The amazing thing is they look like tiny adult versions, hairy legs and all.
-Females can lay 1,000 eggs in one batch and they all hatch at the same time, with a massive carpet of tiny spiders scurrying about to find food.
+Females can lay 1,000 eggs in one batch, and they all hatch at the same time, with a massive carpet of tiny spiders scurrying about to find food.
 Many of them won’t make it, becoming dinner for larger spiders, frogs, and lizards.
-It will take the males 3-7 years to reach their full-grown size and females take 4-10 years.
+It will take the males 3-7 years to reach their full-grown size, while females take 4-10 years.

 Texas brown tarantulas are harmless to humans.
 They can bite, but their venom is not harmful to humans.
 The venom does a number on grasshoppers, however, with it being injected with the tarantula’s fangs, immobilizing the prey before the body is liquefied and sucked up by the spider.
 Another defense mechanism these spiders have is special hairs with barbs that they can use to attack prey.
 If humans rub against those hairs, it can cause skin irritation.
 That is why people with pet tarantulas will often wear gloves when handling them.